Bengt-Åke Lundvall: Biography

 Lundvall obtained his MA in economics at the University of Gothenburg in 1967.

-Lundvall started his academic career at the University of Gothenburg as Assistant professor in 1969.
+Lundvall started his academic career at the University of Gothenburg as assistant professor in 1969.
 In 1973, he moved to the Aalborg University, where he was appointed associate professor.
-From 1992 to 1995 he was Deputy Director at DSTI/OECD.
-Since 1995 he is Professor at the Department of Business and Management at Aalborg University, where he founded the IKE Group 1977.
+From 1992 to 1995 he was deputy director at OECD Directorate for Science, Technology, and Innovation (DSTI).
+Since 1995 he is professor at the Department of Business and Management at Aalborg University, where he founded the Innovation, Knowledge and Economic Dynamics Research Group (IKE) 1977.

 Lundvall was involved in the organization of Aalborg University during 1973–1977.
 A turning point in his career was his visit at the SPRU (UK) and Stanford (US) 1984.
 He was invited to become special invited professor at Tsinghua University in Beijing in 2004-06 and to become visiting professor at Sciences Po in Paris 2007–2010.
 He has kept a relationship with the top university of China, Tsinghua, over the years.

 Work

 Lundvall's research is organized around a broad set of issues related to the innovation system (in fact this concept was created by him in 1985) and the learning economy.
-During 1992-95 he was Deputy Director at DSTI, OECD.
+During 1992-95 he was deputy director at DSTI, OECD.
 He was involved in the preparation and follow up of the Lisbon Strategy 2000 and onwards.
-Lundvall has co-ordinated the IKE-group in Aalborg since 1977 and the Danish network DRUID 1996-2001.
+Lundvall has co-ordinated the IKE Group in Aalborg since 1977 and the Danish Research Unit for Industrial Dynamics (DRUID) 1996–2001.
 Since 2002 he coordinates the worldwide research network Globelics.

 In close collaboration with Christopher Freeman, Bengt-Åke Lundvall developed the idea of innovation as an interactive process, in the first half of the eighties and the concept of National System of Innovation in the second half (Lundvall, 1985 and Lundvall, 1988).
 In the beginning of the nineties he developed the idea of "the learning economy" in collaboration with Björn Johnson (Lundvall and Johnson, 1994).